 Here in Spain pork, especially ham, is very popular, and there are many types of sausage available.
 From chorizo to salchichón, and morcilla to fuet, you would think that finding a sausage for a sausage biscuit would be easy.
 None of the common sausages, though, are really anything like American breakfast sausage, and it is rare to see a sausage patty of any type.

 I mistakenly thought that making sausage would be a huge ordeal, and wasn’t brave enough to even check out any of the recipes.
 I figured you would need all sorts of special equipment that I didn’t have.
+I did eventually figure out a method to make sausage links when I learned how to make Spanish chorizo.
 While it is true that for making sausage links specialized equipment would be very helpful, making sausage patties is just as easy as making hamburger patties!

 All you really need is some ground pork instead of ground beef.

-Many recipes had added fat ground in, but I found it to be unnecessary and actually bothersome in this type of sausage recipe.
+Many recipes had added fat ground in, but I found it to be unnecessary and actually overwhelming in this type of sausage recipe.
+It just made them more greasy.
 So, the second time I made myself sausage, I just bought around a half kilo (around a pound) of pork shoulder and had them grind it for me.
 That cut of pork already has some fat, so it worked well in the recipe.

 how to make Sausage Patties

-Before frying the sausages, though, you should prepare your biscuits.
+Before frying the sausages, you should prepare your biscuits.